 Kia Jarmon works at the intersections of community, culture, crisis, and communication, guiding leaders, organizations, and systems on a pathway of improvement.
 Over the past 16 years, central to Jarmon’s work is studying and sharing how people are impacted by leadership decisions.
 In her everyday role Jarmon wears many hats: she leads boutique communications and community engagement consultancy, MEPR Agency; she is also founder and visionary for the Nonprofit Equity Collaborative; and she serves as philanthropy advisor of Give Black, Give Back the first effort from the Black Philanthropy Initiative in Middle Tennessee.

-Through the lens of inclusion, Jarmon partners with high capacity leaders – in nonprofit, government, and the C-suite - on mission-driven, high impact initiatives to drive organization, community, or system changes.
-Specifically, Kia has led and partnered on city and statewide efforts to address industries that are historically under developed in minoritized communities like affordable housing, water conservation, transportation, health access, mental health, youth violence, child abuse prevention, elder law, historic preservation, and green space, to list a few.
+Through the lens of equity and inclusion, Jarmon partners with high capacity leaders – in nonprofit, government, and the C-suite - on mission-driven, high impact initiatives to drive organization, community, or system changes.
+Specifically, Kia has led and partnered on city and statewide efforts to address industries that are historically under developed in minoritized communities like affordable housing, water conservation, food insecurity, transit, health access, mental health, youth violence, child abuse prevention, elder law, historic preservation, and green space, to list a few.

 With a heart for and mentorship, Jarmon believes her greatest calling is to serve other people.
 She mentors dozens of women informally, and also takes great joy in graduating more than 20 young women from a formal mentoring and internship program, the Mentorship Project, for aspiring communications professionals.
 In addition to time she gives money to a variety of small, “on the ground” nonprofits, and to small businesses through an Innovation Fund she launched.

 Known as ‘kiss with a fist’, Jarmon is a highly sought-after facilitator, panelist, trainer, and keynote speaker.
-She brings an infectious, candidly caring energy to sessions on community engagement, inclusive communication, diversity, equity, and inclusion, implicit bias, anti-racism, philanthropy, and being a woman founder.
+She brings an infectious, candidly caring energy to human-centered sessions on collective impact, capacity building, community engagement, diversity, equity, and inclusion, implicit bias, anti-racism, philanthropy, and being a woman founder.

-In collaboration with her professional pursuits, Jarmon serves as the Vice-Chair of the Metropolitan Beer Permit board; is Co-Chair for Give Black, Give Black, an initiative with The Community Foundation of Middle Tennessee; sits on the board of neighborhood leadership organization, Neighbor to Neighbor; and was appointed to the Mayor’s Affordable Housing Task Force where she is Chair of the Creation subcommittee.
-She also formerly served as the Communications Chair for the Mayor’s Council on the State of Women, the Nashville Farmers’ Market board, and as a Tennessean Advisory Member.
+In collaboration with her professional pursuits, Jarmon serves as the Vice-Chair of the Metropolitan Beer Permit board, and is Co-Founder for Give Black, Give Black, an initiative with The Community Foundation of Middle Tennessee.
+She was also formerly appointed to the Mayor’s Affordable Housing Task Force where she is Chair of the Creation subcommittee, served as Communications Chair for the Mayor’s Council on the State of Women, the Nashville Farmers’ Market board, as a Tennessean Advisory Member, and neighborhood leadership organization, Neighbor to Neighbor.

 AWARD WINNING BUSINESS OWNER